CiscoSE/LTRPRG-1100/README.md

 ## Technologies & Frameworks Used

-This is Cisco Sample Code!
-What Cisco and third-party technologies are you working with?
-Are you using a coding framework or software stack?
-A simple list will set the context for your project.

-**Cisco Products & Services:**

-- Product
-- Service

-**Third-Party Products & Services:**

-- Product
-- Service

-**Tools & Frameworks:**

-- Framework 1
-- Automation Tool 2
+This lab uses the following:

+* Git and GitHub
+* Python version 3, including a number of Python libraries, including:
+    * ncclient
+    * requests
+    * pyang
+* Cisco Webex Teams
+* Postman
+* REST APIs
+* NETCONF and YANG
+* IOS Embedded Event Manager
+* IOS XE Guest Shell

 ## Usage

-If people like your project, they will want to use it.
-Show them how.
+To get started with this lab, start with the [Introduction](LTRPRG-1100-00-Intro.md).
+You may also refer to the [Table of Contents](LTRPRG-1100-00-Intro.md#table-of-contents) to navigate the lab guide.

 ## Installation

-Provide a step-by-step series of examples and explanations for how to install your project and its dependencies.
+n/a

 ## Authors & Maintainers

 Smart people responsible for the creation and maintenance of this project:

-- Matthew Galazka <magalazk@cisco.com>
+* Matthew Galazka <magalazk@cisco.com>
-- Curtis Smith <curtissm@cisco.com>
+* Curtis Smith <curtissm@cisco.com>

 ## Credits

-Give proper credit.
-Inspired by another project or article?
-Was your work made easier by a tutorial?
-Include links to the people, projects, and resources that were influential in the creation of this project.
+Additional credit is due to the following:

+* Hank Preston <hapresto@cisco.com> and Bryan Byrne <brybyrne@cisco.com> for general inspiration, NETCONF and YANG sample code, and Webex Teams ChatOps sample code.
+* Shashank Singh <shashasi@cisco.com> for high CPU inspiration and sample code.

 ## License

 This project is licensed to you under the terms of the [Cisco Sample Code License](./LICENSE).